hyenial/Linux-Server-Configuration/Readme.md

 This documents explains how to deploy your Python Flask application

 ## About
 - Deploying system requires Linux virtual machine.
-I used [AWS Lightsail](https://aws.amazon.com/lightsail/)., but you can also use Aws EC2.
+I used [AWS Lightsail](https://aws.amazon.com/lightsail/)., but you can also use Aws EC2, or DigitalOcean
 - public link is http://50.16.76.250/
 - domain name: http://mywebapp.site/